ceboolion/CollectionViewProgrammatically/README.md

 # CollectionView - Programmatically
-This a short example how to create a CollectionView programmatically.
+This is a short example how to create a UICollectionView programmatically.